 Information will also continue to support conservation decisions for the osprey and assist the state in identifying any new or emerging issues that could affect both ospreys and people.
 Data gathered about this majestic bird can serve as indicators of environmental health.
 Because ospreys are high on the food chain and eat foods – primarily fish – that accumulate toxins, their status can foretell problems that also may affect humans.
 Ospreys also rely mostly on coastal habitats and may be affected by climate change and sea level rise.

 New volunteers should complete an Individual Volunteer Application Form and submit to:

 Then join the Delaware Fish and Wildlife Monitoring Group and print the following documents:

 Between March and September, volunteers monitor osprey nests throughout Delaware to document osprey nesting activity and important breeding milestones.
 Note: that this project does not involve the repair or construction of nesting platforms.

-Volunteers will visit the OspreyWatch website to identify or report an osprey nest site to monitor under the Delaware Fish & Wildlife Monitoring Group.
+Volunteers will visit the OspreyWatch website to identify or report an osprey nest site to monitor under the Delaware Fish and Wildlife Monitoring Group.
 Participants enter their data directly to OspreyWatch and can see how their contributions play a role in osprey conservation.